Nov 3, 2024

 Bitcoin (BTC) is the first decentralized digital currency, enabling peer-to-peer transactions without banks.
 Launched in 2009, it relies on blockchain technology for transparency and security, with a limited supply of 21 million coins.

 Think for a moment that you’re living in the early days of the Internet.
-People are abuzz with the idea of email, but many can’t quite grasp how sending messages through computers could replace physical letters.
+People are excited with the idea of email, but many can’t quite grasp how sending messages through computers could replace physical letters.
 Fast forward to today, and we can’t imagine life without it.
 Similarly, we are now witnessing the evolution of money with Bitcoin (BTC)—a concept that, much like the early Internet, is both groundbreaking and misunderstood.

 In this guide, we’ll explore Bitcoin in plain, beginner-friendly language.
 We’ll dive into its origins, how it works, and why it’s often referred to as “digital gold.”
 Whether you’ve heard of Bitcoin as an investment, a payment system, or just a buzzword, by the end of this article, you’ll have a clearer understanding of this revolutionary technology.